Online unit clustering in higher dimensions: Lower bound for online Unit Clustering

-Consider $2^d-1$ additional near-optimal solutions for $S_1$ obtained by translating the optimal clusters by a $d$-dimensional $0-1$ vector, and adding new clusters along the boundary of the cube $[K]^d$.
-We shall argue that the points inserted in round $i$, $i\geq 2$, can be added to some but not all of these solutions.
-To make this precise, we define these solutions a bit more carefully.
+\paragraph{Near-optimal solutions.} Consider $2^d-1$ additional near-optimal solutions for $S_1$ obtained by translating the optimal clusters by a $d$-dimensional $0-1$ vector, and adding new clusters along the boundary of the cube $[K]^d$.
+We shall argue that the points inserted in round $i$, $i\geq 2$, can be added to some but not all of these clusters.
+To make this precise, we formally define these solutions for the integer grid $S_1$.
 First we define an infinite set of hypercubes